lliendo/Radar/docs/internals.rst

 Instead I've decided to describe few things as possible and try to reflect why a decision was taken that way.
-Also consider that as everybody I make mistakes and no perfect software design exists and Radar is way way long of achieving that.
+Also consider that as everybody I make mistakes and no perfect software design exists and Radar is way way long to achieve that.

 Overview
 --------

-Radar is designed to be a small tool, its core isn't intended to grow indefinetly besides some currently feature lacking.
+Radar is designed to be a small tool, its core isn't intended to grow indefinetly besides some currently lacking features.
 The reason behind this is that a tool that is small and controlled in its size and its objectives is easier to understand and does its work better than an all-problem-solving solution.